MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/instrumenting-application-for-telemetry.md

 author: jswymer
 ---
 # Instrumenting an Application for Telemetry
 This article describes how you can implement custom telemetry trace events in your application for collecting telemetry data.
-This data can then be collected and visualized for  troubleshooting or analyzing the application against the desired business goals.
+This data can then be collected and visualized for analyzing the application against the desired business goals, trobleshooting, and more.

 ## Telemetry overview
 One aspect of event logging is collecting data about how the application and your deployment infrastructure is working in order to diagnose conditions and troubleshoot problems that affect operation and performance.
 For example, this type of event logging includes [!INCLUDE[nav_server_md](includes/nav_server_md.md)] events and trace events like SQL and AL function traces.